JohnD-EE/democratising-reach/README.md

 ## 1. Why: Let the smartest voices be heard

-#### 1.1 Celebrity, wealth and tactics
+#### 1.1 Celebrity, power and tactics
 The number of people you can 'reach' and infulence on social media is largely determined by the size of your followership.
 Your followership on any given platform is determined by a range of factors.
 Your celebrety status, for example, will determine your ability to reach others and broadcast your views, regardless of their truthfuless.
-You may use your pre-existing wealth or eminence in the 'old media' world to brute force the growth of your followership.
-Or you may simply have the time and resources available to deploy those tactics most likely to influence the accumulation of followers - courting controversy, trolling, regurgitating BS, or pure unrelentic persistence.
+You may use your pre-existing power, wealth or eminence in the 'old media' world to brute force the growth of your followership.
+Or you may simply have the time and resources available to deploy those tactics most likely to influence the accumulation of followers - courting controversy, causing outrage, trolling, regurgitating BS, or pure unrelentic persistence.
 When you scroll through social media, it just doesn't feel right - deep down we know we're being emotionally hijacked, manipulated and divided as people.

+A small propotion of users have an assymetric power of reach.

+### 1.2.
+The politicisation of content, and algorithms designed to optimise outrage
+Social media algorithms are not designed to deliver the best content, but the content which is most likely to trigger people emotionally and grab as much attention as possible.
+Furthermore, platforms have political leanings and with the emergence of 'cancel culture' we so those holding opposing views to the mainstream narrative being 'de-platformed' either through algorithm bias or direct censorship.
+We are unduly influenced by emotionally charged political biases and the questioning voices of dessent are being silenced.

-#### 1.2 Signal from noise
+#### 1.3 Signal from noise
 We may also see a followership accrued throgh truthful, insightful, creative, thoughtful, humourous, convicial, and balanced argument.
 Content which informs, amuses, and provokes discussion.
 However, such content will not have sufficient reach if its creator does not have celebrity status, wealth, or the time and tactics to build an audience.
 Insightful gems of content are lost forever in the turbulent throthy seas of social media.

 ## 2. What: A social media platform where the best content can reach the most people